 The result?
-According to Andrea Pitts, SVP of Global Sales at Arena Solutions, strategic reallocation of sales efforts helped them double their average sales price, reduce customer acquisition costs, and improve retention all in the first year (watch the full “Virtual Coffee”).
+According to Andrea Pitts, SVP of Global Sales at Arena Solutions, strategic reallocation of sales efforts helped double average sales price, reduce customer acquisition costs, and improve retention all within the first year (watch the full Virtual Coffee).

 Segmentation data points provide key insights into your customer base.
 Size, industry, and geography are data points that are typically captured during onboarding or through periodic customer surveys.
 Knowing which segments yield the best ROI can help you focus your sales efforts and reduce churn.

 “We surpassed our bookings targets, and we hit the gross retention target in one year.
 We had sales reps hitting their quotas consistently, even after raising quotas.
 The results were extreme, and it gets back to segmentation.
 Analyze that data.”

 “If I am having a [sales] conversation with an engineer, I want to understand what their issues are.
-What I should concentrate on are those areas of value where we can help that engineer.
-If I am talking to the Manager, it’s similar, but a much different conversation.
+What I should concentrate on are those areas of value where we can help that engineer,” Pitts said.
+“If I am talking to the Manager, it’s similar, but a much different conversation.
 Managers have different things they are tasked with and measured on.”

-In addition to adjusting the sales strategy, this data is helpful for product teams to identify any areas where the product may be lacking in functionality and release features applicable for these personas.
+In addition to adjusting the sales strategy, this data is helpful for your product teams to identify any areas where the product may be lacking in functionality and release features applicable for these personas.

-6. Products & Modules: Monthly tracking of user activity data, including modules, products, functionality, and frequency of use, provides ongoing feedback and insights into whitespace opportunities.
+Monthly tracking of user activity data, including modules, products, functionality, and frequency of use, provides ongoing feedback and insights into whitespace opportunities.
 If certain modules or products are being underutilized, you need to understand why.
 If your company prices on a per-module or per-product basis, this information is useful for account managers to farm existing customers and further expand their wallet share.

 Further, a deeper analysis of retention and ARR growth on a per-product basis will reveal if a particular product has better retention or growth than others.
-This information will give insight into which product is driving topline growth and retention.
+This information will give insight into which product is driving top line growth and retention.

 Tracking customer metadata is essential to understand your customer base.
 These data points provide valuable insights into ways you can improve sales efficiency, expand revenue, and increase retention.
 If you would like to discuss how these data points can help your SaaS business, don’t hesitate to reach out.